A military nurse is inoculated with a coronavirus vaccine at a military hospital, March 3, 2021. (Yonhap)

-Most of the COVID-19 tests of some 130 individuals linked to an outbreak at the military headquarters in Yongsan a month earlier have come back negative, the military added.
+Most of the COVID-19 tests of some 130 individuals linked to an outbreak at the military headquarters in Yongsan a month earlier have come back negative.

 “We will do our best to see the inoculations go as planned,” Defense Minister Suh Wook said.
 “We won’t let our guard down while we see to it.”